fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 3. Configure Fleet with the required files.

 ### Step 1: generate the required files
+For the MDM protocol to function, we need to generate the four following files:
 - APNs certificate
 - APNs private key
 - Simple Certificate Enrollment Protocol (SCEP) certificate